What is a Conservatorship?

 There is a difference between a Conservatorship and a Guardianship.
 Conservatorships are established with adults and guardianships are established with children.

-Powers of attorney documents may be used in place of a conservatorships so long as the principal had sufficient mental capacity at the time they signed and notarized the power of attorney.
-Banks, hospitals, doctors, financial institutions and others are not required to accept power of attorney documents.
+Powers of attorney documents may be used in place of conservatorships so long as the principal had sufficient mental capacity at the time they signed and notarized the power of attorney.
+Banks, hospitals, doctors, financial institutions, and others are not required to accept power of attorney documents.
 If the power of attorney agent has difficultly exercising authority, they might have to seek a conservatorship.
 If a Conservator gains power by the courts, the power of attorney becomes null and void.

 Do you need a conservatorship?

 Conservatorships usually begin with elderly adults with dementia or Alzheimer’s disease who no longer have the power or capacity to take care of themselves.
 Often times a doctor or multiple doctors need to evaluate the individual and determine their capacity level.

 - Paying facilities that are necessary for the conservatee’s health

 - Using those funds to purchase necessary goods